HTTP and HTTPS library for modern and legacy platformsDownload 30-day free trial Buy from $349

 Rebex HTTPS offers the following TLS ciphers utilizing message authentication codes based on SHA-2 hash algorithms on all supported platforms:

-* Ciphers based on ECDHE or ECDSA are only available with external plugins.
+* Ciphers based on ECDHE or ECDSA need an external plugin on some legacy platforms.

 Rebex HTTPS supports Server Name Indication (SNI) on all platforms.
 SNI is a TLS protocol extension that specifies a way for TLS/SSL clients to indicate to servers which site they are connecting to, which makes it possible to run multiple virtual HTTPS-secured websites on a single IP address.